nicholaschiasson/d00m3d/README.md

 After callbacks have been registered with the input manager, be sure to call its Update method in an appropriate place.
 The Update method takes an Ogre::FrameEvent as a parameter so the input manager may pass the elapsed time since the last update to its callback functions.

 #### Game Controls
 - W            - Forward thrusters
 - A            - Left thrusters
 - S            - Backward thrusters
 - D            - Right thrusters
 - Q            - Upward thrusters
 - C            - Downward thrusters
 - UP           - Pitch up (also mouse up)
 - LEFT         - Yaw left (also mouse left)
 - DOWN         - Pitch down (also mouse down)
 - RIGHT        - Yaw right (also mouse right)
 - V            - Roll counter clockwise
 - B            - Roll clockwise
+- Scroll Wheel - Change camera perspective (scroll in toward first person perspective; scroll out toward third person perspective)
 - SPACE        - Fire weapon
 - 1            - Switch to laser cannon
 - 2            - Switch to plasma cannon
 - 3            - Switch to black hole cannon
 - Esc          - Exit game